Month 2, Day 6, Saturday 10:00 a.m.

-Pushing back her sleeve, she picked out one of the many wooden and pewter bracelets that ran up her forearm, picked the correct one from the color and placement of the thread wrapped around it, and broke it to let Oliver know that everything was okay.
+Pushing back her sleeve, she looked through the many wood and pewter bracelets that ran up her forearm, picked the correct one from the color and placement of the thread wrapped around it, and broke it to let Oliver know everything was okay.

 It was a rather long chapter this week.
 Hope you enjoyed!